katia-brachemi/sql-exploratory-data-analysis-project/README.md

 ---

-## Objectives
-- Understand the structure and quality of the database
-- Explore categorical and temporal dimensions
-- Analyze numeric measures
-- Answer key business questions about customers, products, and performance
-- Provide recruiter‑friendly documentation of SQL analysis skills

----

 ## 📊 Key Questions Answered by This Analysis

 This SQL analysis explores the dataset from multiple analytical angles to provide a complete understanding of business performance.
 The key questions addressed include: